November 27, 2019

 Fresh parsley, finely chopped (1/4 cup or so)

-Preheat the oven to 300 degrees.
-Heat 2 tbsp of oil in a large saucepan, ( I like using my le Creuset dutch oven) over moderate heat and sauté the bacon until rendered and crisp.
-Remove from the casserole with a slotted spoon, leaving the remaining fat; add a little more oil to the pan.
+Preheat the oven to 300°F. Heat 2 tablespoons of oil in a large saucepan or Dutch oven (I like using my Le Creuset) over medium heat.
+Add the bacon and sauté until the fat is rendered and the pieces are crisp.
+Remove with a slotted spoon and set aside, leaving the fat in the pan.
+If needed, add a little more oil.

-When the beef has all browned, drain and discard the fat.
-Pour a cup of wine into the pan and bring to a simmer.
-Deglaze the brown bits in the pan bottom, scraping them up with a wooden spoon.
-Return the beef and its juices back to the casserole/saucepan.
+Once all the beef is browned, carefully drain off and discard the excess fat.
+Pour in 1 cup of wine, bring it to a simmer, and deglaze the pan, scraping up the browned bits with a wooden spoon.
+Return the beef and its juices to the Dutch oven.

 Preparing the herb-and-vegetable bouquet and stewing the meat